SysLLMatic: Large Language Models are Software System Optimizers

-We additionally analyze system-wide performance across 1–4 feedback iterations.
-This analysis is limited to SciMark due to the high cost of repeated profiling and optimization on other benchmarks.
+We additionally analyze system-wide performance across 1–4 Evaluator feedback iterations on SciMark2.
 As shown in \cref{fig:feedback_iteration}, the Evaluator-driven feedback loop yields substantial improvements in latency, MFLOPS, and energy over successive iterations.
 CPU and memory performance decline slightly, due to parallelism-induced trade-offs.
-Improvements saturate after the third iteration, suggesting diminishing returns.
+Improvements saturate after the third feedback iteration, suggesting diminishing returns.